latest nhpb_banner 1__compressed

 There are many other food pantries in the county, and some also operate clothing closets or thrift stores for clients.
 Free groceries, holiday meals or gifts, and other support is provided.
 Find Onondaga County free food pantries;

-Food assistance may include free meal sites, food stamps, pantries, supplemental nutrition and pre-paid vouchers.
+Food Bank of Central New York may include free meal sites, food stamps, pantries, supplemental nutrition and pre-paid vouchers.
 Qualified low income and working poor families may be issued a voucher to help pay for their groceries.
-For information on options and how to get a meal or food, call Central New York food bank at 437-1899 or Social Services at 435-2935.
+For information on options and how to get a meal or food, or even pet food in Onondaga County, call the Central New York food bank at 315-437-1899 or Social Services at 435-2935.

 Samaritan Hot Meal Program can provide free hot, healthy, and nutritious meals to anyone in need.
 The non-profit organization and their Hot Meal program was created in order to combat hunger with another benefit of addressing self-sufficiency.
 Staff and volunteers can also offer information/referral services too.
 The location is 310 Montgomery St, Syracuse, New York 13202.
 Call (315) 472-0650.